-Likewise, we have contributed to veterinary and subsistence costs for the greyhounds at Greyhound Rescue, Lincolnshire, as well as those at Limerick Animal Welfare and Dungarvan Rescue in Ireland.
+Likewise, we have contributed to veterinary and subsistence costs for the greyhounds at Greyhound Rescue, Lincolnshire, as well as those at Limerick Animal Welfare in Ireland.

 Not content with just fundraising, we lobby in a measured way for change.
 Having seen first-hand the treatment of the galgos from cradle to grave, and having witnessed galgo corpses hanging in the pine forests around Medina del Campo, we worked with Scooby to push the police to enforce the law and shamed the galgueros into bringing their galgos to the Scooby shelter rather than killing them.

 Thankfully, a hanging is now rare and Scooby saves about 1000 galgos annually.
 Many of them are rescued in a poor, neglected state but at least they are alive and can be rehabilitated.

 As for the greyhounds, the Seaham killings of 2006 shocked the nation when the Sunday Times revealed that a builders’ merchant had killed 10,000 greyhounds over 15 years using a bolt gun, charging £10 per greyhound, and burying them on a one acre plot at the back of his home in Seaham.
 This was a catalyst for change from the Government’s point of view.